| |

 Tibetan.

-in the hermitage of Lotsa Wa Rinchen Zangpo at Chaye Namkha Zhong,
+meditation retreat in the hermitage of Lotsa Wa Rinchen Zangpo at

-not far from Tel village.
-There is a story about Lama Kunzom and
+Chaye Namkha Zhong, not far from Tel village.
+There is a story about

-Senge Yeshi.
-Lama Kunzom had an audience with Senge Yeshi.
-Afterwards,
+Lama Kunzom and Senge Yeshi.
+Lama Kunzom had an audience with Senge

-Senge Yeshi became very ill and thought he wasn't going to live
+Yeshi.
+Afterwards, Senge Yeshi became very ill and thought he wasn't

 So his friend, Rinchen Senge, went to inform Lama Kunzom of the